-With the above communications model, we formulate the backbone construction problem in a manner significantly different from previous works, and thereby requiring significantly different solution methodologies.
+With the above communications model, we are able to reformulate the backbone construction problem in a manner significantly different from previous formulations, and thereby requiring significantly different solution methodologies.
 In particular, we consider the joint problem of placing a fixed number of MBNs, and assigning each RN to exactly one MBN, such that a throughput objective is maximized.
 We consider two objective functions, yielding two separate problems.
-The objective of the Maximum Fair Placement and Assignment (MFPA) Problem is to maximize the throughput of the minimum throughput RN.
-While the objective of the Maximum Throughput Placement and Assignment (MTPA) problem is to maximize the aggregate system throughput (i.e. sum of the throughputs achieved by each RN).
+The first is to maximize the throughput of the minimum throughput RN, which we term the Maximum Fair Placement and Assignment (MFPA) Problem.
+The second is to maximize the aggregate system throughput (i.e. sum of the throughputs achieved by each RN), which we term the Maximum Throughput Placement and Assignment (MTPA) problem.